andrewying/ipmi/README.md

 ## License

-Adsisto is free software.
-You can use, share, and build it under the terms of the [API Copyleft License](LICENSE.md).
-As far as the law allows, this software comes as is, without any warranty or condition, and no contributor will be liable to anyone for any damages related to this software or this license, under any kind of legal claim.
+Adsisto is free software: you can redistribute it and/or modify it under the terms of version 3 of the [GNU General Public License](LICENSE.md) as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.